RavenousLegs

 Kayaking in Kalpeni Island, Lakshadweep

-After a long tiring day, I had a wonderful sleep in the cruise.
+After a long and tiring day, I had a wonderful sleep on the cruise.

 Minicoy Island, Lakshadweep

-I woke up the next morning at Minicoy Island, a crescent shaped Island with one of the largest lagoons.
-I couldn’t believe my eyes when I saw myriad shades of blue sea from the lighthouse of Minicoy.
-Minicoy looked magical.
+I woke up the next morning on Minicoy Island, a crescent-shaped island with one of the largest lagoons.
+I was in awe when I saw the myriad shades of blue in the sea from the lighthouse of Minicoy.
+It looked like a magical place.

 Minicoy Island, Lakshadweep